I require support with:

-Those assigned an app token will need to contact Therapeutic Guidelines via our enquiry form to have your token reset.
+- Those assigned a Therapeutic Guidelines app token will need to contact Therapeutic Guidelines via our enquiry form to have your token reset.

 To close the app on an Apple device:

-- Select the eTG app and swipe up to close the app.
+- Select the Therapeutic Guidelines app and swipe up to close the app.

 To close the app on an Android device: